Class AbstractDelegate<C extends JComponent>

 getParent

-This is class a delegate API, which means that it represents the API of a wrapped component.
-This method allows you to access the parent of the underlying component.
+This is a component delegate API, which means that it represents the API of a wrapped component.
+So this method allows you to access the parent of the underlying component.
 In essence, this is a delegate toComponent.getParent().- Returns:

 - The parent